 There can be no avoiding the issue that Dame Anita and her organisation did occasionally waver from the high moral standards that their customers both desired and came to expect from them.
 In the 1990s, it was revealed that the company had not made any contributions to charity until it had been in operation for over a decade; unfortunately, this was contrary to statements The Body Shop had previously released on the subject.

 However, the act of striving for and attaining redemption is one of the most vital human experiences of all, and there can be no question that Roddick achieved this in her later years.
 As well as taking up a number of prominent activist and philanthropic roles during her lifetime, it was revealed upon her death that The Body Shop’s founder had left every last penny of her vast, £51million fortune to various charities.

-Buffett is one of the world’s most successful businesspeople and, at the age of 87, is still very much active in his role as chairman and CEO of the holding company Berkshire Hathaway (owners or shareholders in companies including Coca-Cola, American Airlines and Fruit of the Loom).
-As of 2018, Buffett is the third wealthiest person in the world, behind only Gates and Jeff Bezos, the founder of Amazon.
+Buffett is one of the world’s most successful business people and, at the age of 91, is still very much active in his role as chairman and CEO of the holding company Berkshire Hathaway (owners or shareholders in companies including Coca-Cola, American Airlines and Fruit of the Loom).
+Currently, Buffett is one of the foremost wealthiest persons in the world.

 As well as his sizeable charitable donations, Buffett is also well-known for his outspoken views on several areas of American domestic policy, such as healthcare and tax.
 In 2006, for example, he questioned why he was only required to pay a tax rate of 19%, while the majority of his employees faced equivalent bills of 33%.
 His concerns even led former President Barack Obama to propose a ‘Buffett Rule’ for taxation, whereby a tax rate of at least 30% would be applied to all those earning one million dollars and above per annum.